-Aesthetics & Environment build upon the principles set out in Character & Vitality by focusing on the details of key issues such as climate, utilities, views, and the watershed.
+"Aesthetics & Environment" builds upon the "Character & Vitality" principles above by focusing on the details of key issues such as climate, utilities, views, and the watershed.
 Through aesthetics and environment, the Corridor Vision acknowledges human and ecological sustainability of Grant Road and the neighborhoods and districts along it to the benefit of those in the study area and the greater Tucson region by doing the following:

-- 3.1 Create an aesthetically pleasing, comfortable, inviting environment, both in the street rightof-way and in adjacent public spaces, that is framed by the buildings and landscapes that front Grant Road. - 3.2 Enhance the identities of the Community Character Portions of the Grant Road corridor through the creation of business clusters, streetscape design, and other elements. - 3.3 Capitalize on Grant Road's natural environment and regional scenery through climate adaptation, utilization of desert plants (especially those native to the Tucson basin), topography, key views, and the integration of aesthetic and environmental design. - 3.4 Capitalize on Tucson's culture, through urban form, architectural styles, public art, and other elements. - 3.5 Mitigate utility issues including overhead wires, to the extent financially feasible.
+- 3.1 Create an aesthetically pleasing, comfortable, inviting environment, both in the street right-way and in adjacent public spaces, that is framed by the buildings and landscapes that front Grant Road. - 3.2 Enhance the identities of the community character portions of the Grant Road Corridor through the creation of business clusters, streetscape design, and other elements. - 3.3 Capitalize on Grant Road's natural environment and regional scenery through climate adaptation, utilization of desert plants (especially those native to the Tucson Basin), topography, key views, and the integration of aesthetic and environmental design. - 3.4 Capitalize on Tucson's culture, through urban form, architectural styles, public art, and other elements. - 3.5 Mitigate utility issues, including overhead wires, to the extent financially feasible. - 3.6 Mitigate watershed issues, such as flooding, storm water runoff, ecological health and water harvesting in a holistic manner. - 3.7 Mitigate noise impacts of traffic on Grant Road utilizing a range of techniques that are appropriate to the surrounding context.